February is CTE Month

 Career and Technical Education, or CTE, is education that prepares students for a wide range of high-wage, high-skill, and high-demand jobs in a variety of fields.
 Whether you realize it or not, CTE makes up many aspects of everyday life—from the doctors and nurses who have treat your illnesses, the police and firemen who serve their communities, the veterinarian who cares for your pets, the mechanic who fixes your car, the chef at your favorite restaurant… the list goes on and on.
 CTE is everywhere.

-CTE goes beyond the sharing of information and knowledge to empowering students with the wisdom and skills of when and how to apply that knowledge throughout their careers and daily lives.
-CTE not only provides students with an environment to discover their passion, but the guidance so that their passion is also given purpose and a pathway for further education and career development.
+CTE goes beyond the sharing of information and knowledge of standard classes, empowering students with wisdom and skills they can use throughout their entire careers and daily lives.
+Not only does CTE give students an environment to discover their passion, but it also gives guidance so their passion is given purpose and a pathway for further education and career development.

 Help make CTE Month a success in your community and beyond!